 Thus, with this functionality ITSPs can provide their customers with a flexible tool for ANI number management.
 An additional benefit is that, by making customers abandon depleted accounts, ITSPs receive additional funding from residual account balances.

-The description of the Prepaid Card Calling IVR application configuration can be found in the Prepaid Calling Cards (Using a PortaSIP® Media Server) section of the Unified Handbooks Collection.
+The description of the Prepaid Card Calling IVR application configuration can be found in the Prepaid Calling Cards handbook.

 Supported Services

 Leaving voice messages for a PortaSIP® user